OCD. Diagnosis and Treatment

 Neurobiological Factors

-Thes factors are related to the brain structure and – on a deeper level – to the neurotransmitters.
-The neurobiological factors are closely interlinked with genetics.
+These factors are related to the brain structure and, on a deeper level, to the neurotransmitters.
+The neurological factors are closely interlinked with genetics.
 Using neuroimaging technologies allows brain mapping, including the detection of functions in certain brain areas.
 Neuroimaging studies have shown that particular areas of the brain function differently in people with OCD as compared to a control group without OCD.
-This research suggests that OCD symptoms are related to a malfunction in communication in different parts of the brain, in particular the frontal part of the brain such as the orbitofrontal and the anterior cingulate cortex.
-OCD could be caused by errors in the brain pathways, which link areas responsible for judgment and planning with those involved in the autonomous reactions linked to the brain structure called amygdala.
-OCD sufferers also show abnormalities in neurotransmitter systems especially the serotonergic, dopaminergic and glutamate system.
+This research suggests that OCD symptoms are related to a malfunction in communication in different parts of the brain, in particular the frontal part of the brain, such as the orbitofrontal and the anterior cingulate cortex.
+OCD could be caused by errors in the brain pathways, which link areas responsible for judgment and planning with those involved in the autonomous reactions linked to the brain structure called the amygdala.
+OCD sufferers also show abnormalities in neurotransmitter systems, especially the serotonergic, dopaminergic, and glutamate systems.

 Environmental Factors

-There are environmental stressors which can trigger the onset of OCD.
-These stressors include majorly stressful changes in living situations, illnesses, death of a loved one, professional or school-related problems or relationship concerns.
+There are environmental stressors that can trigger the onset of OCD.
+These stressors include majorly stressful changes in living situations, illnesses, the death of a loved one, professional or school-related problems, or relationship concerns.

 Models Explaining the Development of OCD